São Judas Tadeu Natural

 Since 2015

-Sharing his knowledge and expertise gives Antônio a great sense of purpose and pride.
+Sharing his expertise gives Antônio a great sense of purpose and pride.

 “There are no secrets” he explains to us.
 “Here, the people in Piatã are like my family.
 I want to help them produce great coffee.
 It’s my duty and my joy”.

-Antônio is also incredibly mindful of the people who work with him, and makes sure he always shares the fruits of his success — after placing 18th in the 2011 Cup of Excellence competition, he purchased a motorcycle for each of his full-time employees.
+Antônio is mindful of and generous to his team and makes sure he always shares the fruits of his success.
+After placing in the 2011 Cup of Excellence competition, he purchased a motorcycle for each of his full-time employees.
 Most of his staff have been with him for over 20 years.
 “They are like family, and care as much as I do about quality,” he explained.
 “I am very lucky.”

 They are also, Antônio claims, the secret to his success.